 Consideration of suppressed demand.
 Many savanna regions face suppressed demand for fire management due to lack of resources, governance gaps, or limited funding.
 In these cases, baseline emissions are high not because of overconsumption, but because of under-capacity to implement prescribed burning.
 Where suppressed demand is demonstrated (e.g., lack of fire management infrastructure, no existing ranger programs), a lower downward adjustment trajectory may apply through the application of a negative annual reduction rate – within the limitation of ensuring that the net annual reduction rate of ry must still be ≥0.01 per year as a minimum.
 This ensures projects remain viable while still ensuring ambition.

+Safeguard against excessive EDS burning.
+To ensure that emission reductions arise from both a seasonal shift in fire regime (Late Dry Season to Early Dry Season) and reduction in total burning extent, activity participants shall demonstrate that the annual area burned in the Early Dry Season (EDS) during the crediting period does not exceed the multi-year mean area burned in the Late Dry Season (LDS) during the Historical Reference Period (HRP), unless justified by documented extreme climatic conditions or abnormal fuel accumulation. (ie the total extent of fire in the project area does not increase as a result of the project)

+Where EDS burned area exceeds the HRP mean LDS burned area, the proponent shall provide documented justification (e.g., abnormal fuel loads, wildfire risk mitigation under extreme weather conditions).
+In the absence of such justification, the excess EDS area shall not be credited for emission reductions.
+This safeguard ensures that the activity represents a transition from higher-intensity LDS burning to lower-intensity EDS burning, and does not incentivize expansion of total fire extent.

+In cases where the EDS burning exceeds the allowable threshold and is not otherwise justified, the annual conservative reduction rate component associated with excessive EDS burning shall be calculated as follows:

+First, define the excess Early Dry Season burned area: